unixninja/stjeanp-mail_aliases/README.md

 ##Overview

-This module uses data stored in hiera to manage mail aliases on RedHat systems.
+This module uses data stored in hiera to manage mail aliases on RedHat (and derivative) systems.

 ##Module Description